 - Zoom with friends and family each week.

 By supporting our nurses and one another, we can get through this very stressful period in time together.
 The COVID-19 pandemic will end eventually, but a renewed appreciation for our healthcare workers will remain indefinitely.
+When Nurses Day comes around next year, you should be more prepared to support your favorite nurse than anyone else on the block!

 Guest author Sarah Jividen, RN, BSN, SCRN is a second-career nurse, freelance writer, mother of two, and founder of Mother Nurse Love, a resource for busy mom RN’s.
 Her nursing specialties include emergency room, neuro/trauma, and critical care.
 In a rare moment of spare time, you might find Sarah practicing yoga, writing, or attending a local concert venue with her husband.